 In the early days of UI test automation, test engineers automated tests by simply transcribing steps written in English to a programming language.
 Thus test code grew in direct proportion to the number of test cases.
 One test case, one corresponding (often longer) test script.
 As a result, test development cost spun out of control as the number of automated test cases spiked up.

 Additionally, since test automation frameworks were often poorly architected, there was not much of code reuse.
 If someone needed to automate a new UI test, they had to write the bits and pieces of it from scratch.
 Consequently, test development speed suffered.
 Automation engineers struggled to deliver the automated tests of a software feature even after many sprints since the moment that feature achieved code-complete.

 With KDT, you still have to write the test cases.
 But the number of code lines has been dramatically reduced thanks to the high reusability of keywords across test cases.
 The chart below shows how much money KDT could cut down in the long run compared to the early-days test automation approach.

-Our own statistics also shows that test teams applying KDT super-charged their test development speed from around 80 to over 300 automated test cases per tester per year.
+Our own statistics also show that test teams applying KDT super-charged their test development speed from around 80 to over 300 automated test cases per tester per year.
 With such an amazing speed, these teams were able to close the gap between development and testing.
-Their automation coverage therefore jumped to almost 80%.
+Their automation coverage, therefore, jumped to almost 80%.